Garland scores 32, Cavs beat Knicks 107-90 to even series

 Garland scored 15 points in the second quarter, when Cleveland tightened down defensively and dominated New York, forcing nine turnovers on the way to opening a 20-point halftime lead.
 The Cavs pushed their lead to 29 in the fourth.

-New York was still down 23 and playing its starters when Julius Randle was hit in the air by Cavs center Jarrett Allen on a dunk with 2:22 left.
-Randle fell hard to the floor, and after getting up, exchanged words with several Cavs players and coach J.B.
+With the Knicks down by 23, Julius Randle went in for a breakaway dunk and was hit by Cavs center Jarrett Allen and New York’s All-Star forward fell awkwardly out of bounds.
+Randle was upset by the contact and exchanged words with several Cavs players and coach J.B.
 Bickerstaff.

+“I thought it was a little unnecessary,” Randle said.
+“I understand that in the playoffs, you don’t give up on plays.
+But typically, you run across the body.
+Not like that.”

 Randle scored 22 points and Jalen Brunson added 20 for New York, which got the split it needed in rowdy Rocket Mortgage FieldHouse to head home for Game 3 at Madison Square Garden on Friday night.